MervCodes

 Versioned Keys

-Instead of invalidating keys, include a version number in the cache key.
-When data changes, increment the version.
+Instead of deleting keys, include a version number in the key.
+Bump the version when data changes.
 Old keys expire naturally via TTL.
-This avoids race conditions that can occur with explicit deletion.
+This avoids race conditions that can happen with explicit deletion — I've seen cases where a delete and a set happen almost simultaneously and the stale data wins.

 Set Memory Limits and Eviction Policies